Madison High School (Richmond, Kentucky): History

 For twenty-five years (1936 to 1961), the school formed a unique relationship with then Eastern Kentucky State Teachers College and its laboratory school, model.
 This was accomplished through the efforts of then EKSC president Herman L. Donovan and Richmond City Schools superintendent William F. O'Donnell.
 O'Donnell had been superintendent of Richmond City Schools since 1925 and later became President of Eastern in 1940.
 The schools were accredited jointly by the Southern Association of Secondary Schools as Madison-Model High School.
 The two divisions retained their respective organizations, but combined such activities as commencement, athletics, and music until the schools were separated after the 1960–1961 school year.

 Through the 1955–1956 school year, Madison High was a segregated school.
 Richmond's African-American students attended Richmond High School (located on East Main Street).
 In the fall of 1956, Richmond High was integrated into Madison as the Richmond City Board of Education carried out the Supreme Court's Brown decision.
 A gradual integration program was initiated that year as sophomores, juniors and seniors from Richmond High were enrolled at Madison.
 By 1960, freshmen were admitted as well.

 Richmond Junior High and Elementary remained open through the 1972–1973 school year.
 Beginning with the 1973–1974 school year through its closing after the 1988–1989 school year, the fifth through twelfth grades attended Madison.
 Bellevue Elementary was used exclusively for first and second graders while Mayfield Elementary housed the third and fourth grades.
 The Richmond City Board of Education received national recognition for this innovative move that integrated the entire district.

-As Richmond grew and many citizens began to move to suburban locations on the outskirts of the Richmond city school district lines, a steady decline in enrollment gradually took place.
+As Richmond grew and many citizens began to move to suburban locations on the outskirts of the Richmond City Schools district lines, a steady decline in enrollment gradually took place.
 By the 1980s, the school graduated (on the average) about 35 students a year.
 A combination of losing students to the Laboratory School, inability to expand the city school district (which resulted in a dwindling tax base) and the demographic trend known as white flight led to the decision to consolidate with the county system in 1989.

 The school nickname (adopted in 1925) was the 'Royal Purples'.
 Its physical plant is now the site of Madison Middle School, which opened in the fall of 1992 (after extensive renovation) and is one of five middle schools (grades 6–8) in the Madison County school system.
 Initially, the Madison County Board of Education voted to adopt green and white as the new school colors, but (after protests from several Madison High alumni) changed the decision and opted to keep the old school colors (purple and white).
 They did, however, decide to change the school's nickname to Panthers.